 There are some awesome restaurants in the Coeur d’Alene Resort, so after you’re done on the water, stop by Dockside for a Gooey (an ice cream treat fit for a family!) or Whispers for a cocktail on the deck.
 Grab a cocktail and a view of the game at the CDA Golf Club’s Grill at Coeur d’Alene.
 Their many salads and wraps are excellent.
 For a finer dining experience, ride the Coeur d’Alene Resort elevator up to Beverly’s.
 It offers a spectacular view of the lake and boardwalk, and you might even catch a glimpse of a goose hanging out on the outside window sill!

 Have you ever tried stand up paddle boarding?
 It’s the perfect activity for families or those looking to get close to the water.
-You can rent stand up paddle boards at the Resort Boat Rental, and cruise around Tubbs Hill or along Lakeshore Drive.
+You can rent stand up paddle boards at Resort Boat Rentals, and cruise around Tubbs Hill or along Lakeshore Drive.

 Lake Coeur d’Alene Cruises always has a fun cruise happening, be it their Sunset Cruise, Eagle Watching Cruise or even special events, such as their Bands on Boats Summer Concert Series.
 Cruises leave daily right from downtown, and are fun and entertaining for the entire family!